-Below are just a few of my columns that have been published in the Appleton Post-Crescent and other sites.
+Below are just a few opinion columns I have written that have been published over the years.
+Enjoy!

 The Civilian Gun Culture is a Dysfunctional Mess

 May, 2018 (published by NBC following the school shooting in Santa Fe, Texas)

 The military has a high-functioning approach to guns that emphasizes training, safety and accountability.
 Our civilian approach to guns could learn from this.

 When our opinions become part of our identity, we can get stuck.